-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities: - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The carrying value of cash, amounts receivable and accounts payable and accrued liabilities approximated their fair value because of the short-term nature of these instruments.
+The carrying value of cash, amounts receivable (excluding HST receivable), loans receivable, deposits and bonds, obligations under capital lease and accounts payable and accrued liabilities approximated their fair value because of the short-term nature of these instruments.